dhuang19/dhuang19.github.io/_posts/welcome-to-jekyll/2020-08-29-welcome-to-jekyll.md

 ## Contribution: Associate Tools Engineer

 Worked in a team of 5 engineers to develop Echo, a player feedback processing tool for the Diablo Immortal beta launch.
 Collaborated with the QA team to design and develop the user interface.
-Integrated a NLP library to deduplicate the millions of bug tickets that the live service received.
+Integrated a TensorFlow NLP library to deduplicate the millions of bug tickets that the live service received.
 Implemented a bootstrapper program to automate Echo updates.

 ## Contribution: Software Engineering Intern

 Built a tool to report link integrity within the Blizzard company network.
-Fixed bugs with a live service testing API that bundled several proprietary services.
+Fixed bugs with a live service testing API that bundled several internal proprietary services.